 My name is Charles Duhigg, and I’m a reporter for The New York Times.
 I’m also the author of the recently published book, The Power of Habit, about the science of habit formation in our lives, companies and societies.

 I’ve worked at the Times since 2006.
 My latest series focused on Apple and was named “The iEconomy.”
 It won a Pulitzer prize for explanatory reporting in 2013.
-Before that, I contributed to other series, including ”Golden Opportunities” (which received the George Polk Award, the Sidney Hillman Award and a Deadline Award), ”The Reckoning,” (which won the Loeb and was a finalist for the Pulitzer Prize), and ”Toxic Waters,” (which received The Scripps Howard National Journalism Award, the Investigative Reporters and Editors’ Medal, the National Academies’ reporting award and others.)
+Before that, I contributed to other series, including “Golden Opportunities,” “The Reckoning,” and “Toxic Waters.”

 But let’s be honest, you aren’t visiting this site so I can brag about series and awards.
 (Unless you’re my mom.
 Hi mom!)

 I first became interested in habits about a decade ago, as a reporter in Iraq, when I heard about an army major who had been analyzing videotapes of riots.